netfoundry/taste-of-ziti/java/modbusServer/README.md

 ## Usage

 By default, the ModbusServer connects to a hosted OpenZiti network and receives a temporary identity.
 The identity is saved and reused for subsequent calls.
-An alternate identity file can be used by starting the server with the `-i <identityFile>` parameter.
+An alternate identity file can be used by starting the application with the `-i <identityFile>` parameter.